 One of the complicating factors of my job is that I need to use the same tools, with different user credentials, often at the same time.
 For example, most of the companies I and my colleagues support use services that have some sort of integration with Microsoft Azure.
-As a result, I need to log in to the Azure portal for many of them on a daily basis.
+As a result, I need to log… Continue reading Use browser profiles for more efficient operations

 On occasion, the single sign-on authentication for a few of the systems I work with stops working due to an issue with the cookies stored in my web browser.
 The solution is simple enough; delete the cookies, and Bob’s your uncle.
-I don’t, however, want to delete all cookies, as that would mean that all of my logged-in sessions stop working.
-Instead, I want to delete the cookies for the site or sites affected by the issue.
-Here’s how:
+I don’t, however, want to delete all cookies, as that would mean that all… Continue reading Deleting site-specific cookies in Chrome

 Safari on iOS lets you screenshot a full website as a PDF.
 With the judicious use of reader mode, you can also remove extraneous content making these screenshots more useful.
 Here’s how: